 Storing Herbal Preparations

 Once you’ve used your herbs in your own formulations, whether it’s a salve or a tincture, you still need to remember to store your preparation so that it will last.

-Remember… cool, dark, and dry is always best no matter what type of preparation it is because the longer your preparation is exposed to heat or light, the quicker the properties in it will break down.
+Remember, cool, dark, and dry is always best no matter what type of preparation it is.
+This is because the longer your preparation is exposed to heat or light, the quicker the properties in it will break down.

-I’ll be sharing about storage times for the different herbal preparations in the coming posts.
+I’ll be sharing storage times for the different herbal preparations in the coming posts.
 Stay tuned!

 Do you have any questions or comments on storing herbs?
 If so, ask in the comment section below.

 Herb Folk is a low-cost membership that provides exclusive monthly content centered around seasonal herbalism and lifestyle practices that educate and inspire others to slow down and let the cycles of nature guide their days.
 Inside you’ll find articles, videos, audio, recipes, and downloads all centered around seasonal herbalism and lifestyle.
 In addition to monthly seasonal herbal content, you will also find quarterly creative projects, and an exclusive community group where members can connect and learn from one another in real-time.
 Learn more about Herb Folk and become a member today!